citp/privacy-policy-historical/k/ka/kaa/kaaboodelmar.com.md

-> *The following text is extracted and transformed from the kaaboodelmar.com privacy policy that was archived on 2015-03-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150322042753id_/https%3A//www.kaaboodelmar.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kaaboodelmar.com privacy policy that was archived on 2015-09-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905214717id_/https%3A//www.kaaboodelmar.com/privacy) for the most accurate reproduction.*

 # KAABOO Del Mar: Legal

-The Website located at www.kaaboodelmar.com (the “Website”) is operated by HorsePower Entertainment, LLC (“HorsePower,” “us,” or “we”).
+The Website located at www.kaaboodelmar.com (the “Website”) is operated by KAABOOWORKS, LLC (“KAABOOWORKS,” “us,” or “we”).
 This Privacy Policy discloses the privacy practices for the Website.

 You acknowledge that this Privacy Policy is part of our Site Terms of Use, and by accessing or using our site, you agree to be bound by all of its terms and conditions.
 If you do not agree to these terms, please do not access or use this site.